musikid/pjdfstest/book/src/tests-structure.md

 The tests should be grouped by syscalls, in the `tests/` folder.
-Each folder then have a `mod.rs` file, which contains declarations of the modules inside this folder, and a `group!` statement to export the test cases from these modules.
+Each folder then have a `mod.rs` file, which contains declarations of the modules inside this folder.
 For example:

 ### Layout